-The "Requests Lost to Repair Quality" column of Figure 11 quantifies the effect of the generated repairs on program throughput.
+The "Requests Lost to Repair Quality" column of Fig. 11 quantifies the effect of the generated repairs on program throughput.
 This row shows the difference in the number of requests that each benchmark could handle before and after the repair, expressed as a percentage of total daily throughput.
 The repairs for nullhttpd and lighttpd do not noticeably affect their performance.
 Recall that the php repair degrades functionality by disabling portions of the str_replace function.
-The php row of Figure 11 shows that this low quality (loss of functionality) repair does not strongly affect system performance.
+The php row of Fig. 11 shows that this low quality (loss of functionality) repair does not strongly affect system performance.
 Given the low-quality repair's potential for harm, the low "Lost" percentage for php is worth examining.
-Of the reservation application's 28 uses of $str_replace$, 11 involve replacements of multi-character substrings, such as replacing '--' with '- -' for strings placed in HTML comments.
-Our repair leaves multi-character substring behavior unchanged.
-Many of the other uses of $str_replace$ occur on rare paths.
-For example, in:
+Of the reservation application's 28 uses of str_replace, 11 involve replacements of multicharacter substrings, such as replacing "-" with "--" for strings placed in HTML comments.
+Our repair leaves multicharacter substring behavior unchanged.
+Many of the other uses of str_replace occur on rare paths.
+For example, in str_replace is used to make a form label, but is only invoked if another variable, element_label, is null.
+Other uses replace, for example, underscores with spaces in a form label field.
+Since the repair causes single-character str_replace to perform no replacements, if there are no underscores in the field, then the result remains correct.
+Finally, a few of the remaining uses were for SQL sanitization, such as replacing "," with "',".
+However, the application also uses mysql_real_escape_string, so it remains safe from such attacks.

 '''

 $result = mysql_query($query) or

 die("Query failed : " . mysql_error());

 while($data=mysql_fetch_array($result,ASSOC))

 if (!$element_label)

-$label = str_replace('', ' ',$data['Fld']);
+$label = str_replace('',' ',$data['Fld']);

 else

 $label = $element_label;

 '''